secretgspot/25-cariaripintor/.docs/memory.md

 - Use assets from `static/assets/`.
 - Prefer component-scoped styles; avoid using `global.css` unless absolutely necessary.
 - Follow SvelteKit and project conventions for file and folder organization.
+- **After any accepted change or improvement, always update this memory file to reflect the new state and decisions.**

 ## i18n
 - Use the `messages/` and `src/lib/paraglide/` structure for translations and i18n logic.